SAP-samples/abap-platform-code-samples-standard/README.md

 ## Requirements

 This sample code can be deployed on a SAP S/4HANA system.
-You have to create a package `TEST_ABAP` beforehand in `$TMP`.
+You have to create a package `TEST_ABAP_STANDARD` beforehand in software component `LOCAL` without specifing a super package.
-The code for each blog post is stored in a separate sub-package (for example `TEST_ONPREM_EXTEND_RDS_SRV`) of the super package `TEST_ONPREM`.
+The code for each blog post / workshop is stored in a separate sub-package (for example `TEST_ABAP_STANDARD_MS2`) of the super package `TEST_ABAP_STANDARD`.

 ## Download and Installation

 You can download this code and import it into an ABAP environment system using the report ZABAPGIT.
-Please be sure to have a package `TEST_ONPREM` in `$TMP`created beforehand.
+Please be sure to have a package `TEST_ABAP_STANDARD` in the software component `LOCAL` without specifing a super package created beforehand.

 ## Known Issues

-When you try to import this repository into a ABAP environment trial systems it might happen that this import does not run smoothly if another user has already performed an import.
+none

 ## How to obtain support